zamm-dev/zamm/ui/dashboard.md

 </InfoBox>
 ```

-Now we use this same pattern in `src-svelte/src/routes/components/Metadata.svelte`:
+Now we use this same pattern in `src-svelte/src/routes/components/Metadata.svelte`, now with the actual shell info instead of the mocked value:

 ```svelte
 <script lang="ts">